Reference Manual

 proof_list ::= proof "|" proof_list

 A list of proofs separated by vertical bars.
-This syntax is used in Rewrite (Proof).
+This syntax is used in Replace (Proof).

 Proof Statement

 The following are proof statements (proof_stmt symbol in the grammar).
-A proof may begin with zero or more proof statements, but it must end with a Conclusion (not a proof statement).
+A proof begins with zero or more proof statements, but it must end with a Conclusion (not a proof statement).

 statement ::= "print" term